AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{High accuracy is possible on real-world traces.} Results from our drone flights validate that real-world data can result in comparable performance (\tabref{tab:e2e_reconstruction_quality_real}).
-In these experiments, we reconstructed the 3D model of a real-world 70~m~x~40~m~x~20~m building.
-Because we lack a reference ground truth for real-world data, we use the 3D model generated from raw, uncompressed traces.
-Offline reconstruction using SLAM after the drone lands fails completely for the same reasons mentioned above (\ie no trajectory planning, and no re-calibration).
+Results from our real-world drone flights validate the \sysname outperforms LiDAR SLAM implementations~\cite{Cartographer, zhang2014loam} (\tabref{tab:e2e_reconstruction_quality_real}).
+For this experiment, we compared \sysname against both scan and feature matching based SLAM implementations.
+We used Google Cartographer~\cite{Cartographer} and LOAM~\cite{zhang2014loam} as representatives for scan, and feature matching approaches, respectively.
+We reconstructed the 3D model of a real-world 70~m~x~40~m~x~20~m rectangular building (\figref{fig:slam_vs_gps_3d_model}).
+Because we lack a reference ground truth for real-world data, we use the 3D model generated from raw, uncompressed traces. \tabref{tab:e2e_reconstruction_quality_real} summarize the results.
+3D reconstruction with Cartographer and LOAM fail completely for the same reasons mentioned above for ColMap (\ie no trajectory planning, and no re-calibration).
 With GPS, it is possible to do in-flight reconstruction, however, the accuracy and completeness being 1.60~m and 0.53~m, make such 3D models unusable.
-With \sysname, on the other hand, we can build accurate, and complete 3D models whose completeness and accuracy are 9 and 13~cm respectively (top-down view of 3D model in \figref{fig:3d_real_model}).
+With \sysname, for this building, we can build accurate, and complete 3D models whose completeness and accuracy are 9~cm and 13~cm, respectively.
+These experiment also demonstrates that \sysname performs equally well on real-world traces captured from our drone prototype.